Minfanger101/sm00v.github.io/_posts/2019-10-19-assignment_1.md

 what that placeholder should be at build time.

 Rather than doing a `push word 0x5c11` you can do `push word LISTEN_PORT`.
-When compiling, feeding nasm the `-DLISTEN_PORT=PORT` will allow us to specify a port at build time.
+When compiling, feeding nasm `-DLISTEN_PORT=PORT` will allow us to specify a port at build time.
 I have modified Vivek's script slightly to compile a 32bit elf on a 64bit linux machine.

 The script will take the basename of the nasm file as the first argument and the port